csut017/naoblocks.net/Documentation/NewCommands.md

 This page contains the instructions for how to add a new command to the system.

+Adding a new command is a two step process:
+1. Add the command to the robot
+1. Define the command on the server

 ## Robot

 The robot is responsible for executing the command.
 If the command is defined on the server, but not the robot, you will get an execution error (and crash the executing program!)